brooks-builds/axum_x_twitter_clone/README.md

   - [x] deleted posts respond with a 404
 - [x] update post
   - [x] text
-  - [ ] deleted posts respond with a 404
 - [x] delete post
   - [x] soft delete post
-  - [ ] deleted posts respond with a 404

 ## Tech